( 日本語 )

 3. Recommending resignation to workers

-4. Ordering reassignment or demotion, etc. that may be judged to have been made with an improper motive or purpose
+4. Ordering reassignment or demotion, etc. that may be judged to have

-5. Taking other measures that violate the Labor Contract Law (Law No. 128 of 2007) and other labor-related laws and regulations.
+5. Taking other measures that violate the Labor Contract Law (Law No.

-Tokyo Tech Annual Stress Check
+■Institute of Science Tokyo Stress Check

 <Contact>